MTxx87/myRemoteDebugger/README.md

 # myRemoteDebugger
 **myRemoteDebugger** is an AngularJS module for web/hybrid applications integrated with Cordova/Phonegap.<br>
 It helps to keep track of what happens in the app during external tests. <br>
-It sends messages to server and providing a backend interface to take a look at the collected data.
+It sends messages to server and provides a backend interface to take a look at the collected data.

 #Installation
 <h3>Client</h3>